- December 6, 2019

 When I was in the judiciary, I knew we had to make certain changes, and we did as much as we could- we were controlling that, notwithstanding the resistance.
 It’s what I call unity of opposites- there is progression, and there is regression.

-When there is progression, you are in control, where there is regression, you are back-peddling; life is not linear.
-It’s like a dance.
-And if you have control at the right time and within a context that is favourable, they will call you great, if you are regressing, they say you are a failure.
+When there is progression, you are in control, where there is regression, you are back-peddling; Life is not linear.
+It's like a dance.
+If you have control at the right time and within a context that is favourable, they will call you great, if don't have control and are regressing, they say you are a failure.
+Click To TweetLife is not linear.
+It's like a dance.
+If you have control at the right time and within a context that is favourable, they will call you great, if don't have control and are regressing, they say you are a failure.
+Click To TweetLife is not linear.
+It's like a dance.
+If you have control at the right time and within a context that is favourable, they will call you great, if don't have control and are regressing, they say you are a failure.
+Click To Tweet

 I think we did well in the judiciary because there was a new constitution.
 That gave us the weapons and revolutionary oxygen to do things- then we were in control, but afterwards as happened to us, we stepped on a minefield called corruption and then we started back peddling.
 Unfortunately, people don’t judge through a trajectory, it’s very episodic- if you are unlucky that by the time you are leaving you are regressing- you will be bure kabisa (very useless).

 I made everybody know what the judiciary does and what it doesn’t do.
 They knew my stand.
 I don’t tell judges how to decide, and I don’t take cases I’m not handling.Dr Willy Mutunga

 Handling the first presidential election petition must have been a tough one.